vishnupkumar/IoT_vibration_alert/README.md

 1. Implemented the project using NodeMCU
 2. Created an app on MIT appinventor
 3. Fabricated the power supply and regulator system
+4. Designed the case in Fusion 360.
+[See it here](https://a360.co/3dAogpn)